suhasaggarwal/CodeRepositoryv1/README.md

 Main publisherDashboard with BigData and Approximation Support.
 Generates a war file using maven build which is deployed in tomcat and APIs will start.

+ Spider Set up
+ For spiders set up in scrapy please refer to wittyfeed servers.

 ----------------------------------------------------------------------------------------------------

 Adserver Support - This involves scaled Adserver with support for Elasticsearch and new Tracker - Response based Tracker for Chatbot module which takes user response corresponding to questions asked from users.